maptime/maptime.github.io/_posts/2016-04-07-missing-maps-may.md

 This is where making maps can make a huge difference.
 They can literally make or break first responders’ ability to help.

 That’s why, this May, Maptime is teaming up with [Missing Maps](http://www.missingmaps.org/), a collection of nonprofits devoted to organizing volunteers to map satellite data and get these maps working again.
-We’re asking all Maptime chapters to devote one of your sessions in May to mapping satellite data for the Missing Maps mission.
+We’re asking all US Maptime chapters to devote one of your sessions in May to mapping satellite data for the Missing Maps mission.

 <img src="https://raw.githubusercontent.com/maptime/maptime.github.io/9b4b619d6b18d5ca750525a71aa5e53fd4730455/img/missing-maps-glasgow.jpg"><br>
 <em>Missing Maps event in Glasgow, Feb.
 2016</em>